Project-Owl/dms-lite-docker/README.md

 2. Navigate to the `dms-lite-docker` folder you just copied, you should see the three sub-folders.

 3. Initalize the database
-    - Open a terminal and type `sqlite3` this should start a sqlite session.
+    - Open a terminal and type `sqlite3 data.db` to create a database
-    - Next create the data.db file by running `sqlite3 data.db`
     - Next creata a table by running
     `CREATE TABLE IF NOT EXISTS clusterData (timestamp datetime, duck_id TEXT, topic TEXT, message_id TEXT, payload TEXT, path TEXT, hops INT, duck_type INT);`
     - Copy the file path of your data.db file